Bdataplanet/To_fly_or_not_to_fly/README.md

 #### Trial 2: Logistic Regression with Oversampling

-The trial also yielded an accuracy score of approximately 71% with the following confusion matrix and classification report:
+The trial also yielded an accuracy score of approximately <span style="background-color: yellow">71%</span> with the following confusion matrix and classification report:

 ##### Confusion Matrix